1jour1vin

 Wine rated (2015 guide) 18/20 (Great wine)

-Rated estate (2017 guide) 2 stars (These very large estates, often blessed with fabulous terroirs, are must-haves which, thanks to their consistency and the excellence of their production, deserve a place in the cellars of discerning wine lovers).
+Rated estate (2017 guide) 2*Stars (These exceptional estates, often blessed with fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

-Aromas of verbena, lime blossom, and dried apricot.
-There are notes of both dried fruit and a beautiful, noble vegetal character.
-The wine has not reached the rancio stage, as it retains a great deal of freshness in its complex and nuanced aromas.
-Delicious on the palate with a magnificent balance in terms of liqueur, all with beautiful intensity.
+Aromas of verbena, linden blossom, and dried apricot.
+It features notes of dried fruit alongside elegant, refined vegetal notes.
+The wine has not yet reached the "rancio" stage, as it retains a great deal of freshness in its complex and nuanced aromas.
+Delicious on the palate with a magnificent balance of body, all with beautiful intensity.

 About the estate: